openafox/epma_thins/math/PAP-pg54-eq39.md

 ---
-layout: post
+layout: default
-title:  "Welcome to Jekyll!"
+title:  Checking the math in PAP eq39
 date:   2017-11-07 13:26:30 -0800
-categories: jekyll update
 ---

-##checking the math in PAP eq39
+## Test

 Treating each electron individually and neglecting absorption effects we can estimate the thickness from eq 8.